johnmutua783/sales-performance-analysis/README.md

 To ensure data quality and consistency, the following steps were performed:

-* Created a working copy of the dataset to preserve original data
+* Created a working copy of the dataset while preserving the original data
-* Handled missing values in address-related fields
-* Standardized phone numbers by removing non-numeric characters
-* Converted order date into proper DATE format
+* Converted order date from text into a proper DATE format
+* Investigated missing values in geographic fields
+* Validated numeric fields for invalid or negative values
+* Checked categorical fields for blank values
 * Identified potential duplicate records
-* Removed unnecessary columns with excessive missing values (ADDRESSLINE2, STATE, POSTALCODE)
+* Validated sales totals before and after cleaning

 ---